 Balance is an extremely important part of your everyday life, even if you don’t notice it.
 If you have a vestibular disorder, however, it can make regular tasks much more difficult.
-From getting out of bed to navigating a room to seeing clearly, vestibular disorders can take a toll.
+From getting out of bed to navigating a room to seeing clearly, vestibular disorders such as benign paroxysmal positional vertigo (BPPV) can take a toll.
 Sometimes, these symptoms can even cause secondary problems like nausea, difficulty concentrating, and chronic fatigue.
 There are a lot of treatment methods for vestibular disorders that vary in effectiveness, but vestibular rehabilitation is one that can help you learn to adjust.

 At NYHD, we understand that vestibular disorders not only affect your quality of life but can put you at risk of injury or falls.
 We’ve created a multi-disciplinary, collaborative approach to assessing and managing balance disorders.
 That’s why we partner with you, your physician, and vestibular physical therapists to create a comprehensive assessment and treatment plan.